 Dealing with inflammation in the arteries

-The maze is kind of like your arteries.
-You can either have the paper-thin version or the solid brick version.
+This pan with its teflon coating (or lack thereof) is kind of like your arteries.
+You can either have the strong teflon version or the weaker, cheaper version.
 According to new research from the DNA Company, only 25% of people have super strong arteries that can withstand high stress.
 The remaining 75% of people have average or suboptimal arteries that can easily become inflamed.

 Why does this matter?
-If you have paper-thin arteries, you’re at a much higher risk of heart disease.
-You need to be careful to avoid stressors in your environment that cause inflammation.
+If you have weaker arteries, you’re at a much higher risk of heart disease.
+You need to be careful to avoid stressors in your environment that cause inflammation, just like you would be more mindful when taking care of a cheaper pan.
 The best way to understand your individual risks is to undergo complete genetic testing.

 The foundation of cardiovascular health

 For the most part, cardiovascular health comes down to inflammation.
 This inflammation can come from your nutrition, lifestyle, and environment.
 If your body is well-designed to cope with inflammation, your cardiovascular health becomes less of an issue.
 If you’re genetically incapable of handling inflammation, your cardiovascular health will suffer (unless you take certain precautions).

 Your arteries are the foundation of your cardiovascular health.
 After all, most heart problems don’t begin with the heart itself.
 Rather, they initially occur in the arteries surrounding the heart.